Do you need the parts of Medicare explained?

 Medicare is divided into 4 parts, and most people new to Medicare find this very confusing.
 Why do there have to be so many different Medicare parts??
 And what’s the difference between the parts of Medicare and Medicare plans?

 Fortunately, we can break this down to make it simpler for you to understand.
-Medicare itself has parts (not plans), so let’s start with those 4 parts of Medicare explained.
+Medicare itself has different parts (not plans), so let’s start with those 4 parts of Medicare explained.

 Medicare Part A

 Part A of Medicare is your hospital insurance.
 This helps you cover common hospital expenses for things such as the cost of a semi-private room for stays, hospice, home health care and even skilled nursing facility stays.
 This part of Medicare also covers blood transfusions requiring more than 3 pints of blood.

 We often tell our clients to think of Part A as your room and board in the hospital.
 This part of Medicare provides you a semi-private room for your hospital stay and with meals and medical services while you are in the hospital.